-12.05.163 Operation, monitoring monitoring, and maintenance-Special requirements.
+12.05.163 Operation, monitoring, and maintenance-Special requirements.

-- Changed every calendar year to annually.
-Succinct and better aligns with WAC terminology. - (1) Food service establishments served by an OSS regulated by the Health Department shall: - (a) Have inspections of the OSS once annually every calendar year; and - (b) Obtain Health Department approval for continued use of the OSS if Health Department inspections or plan reviews document the potential for quality or quantity changes to the establishment's sewage quality or quantity flow.; and - (c) Pay any associated fees as listed in the Schedule of Charges for renewing OSS operation when renewing the food establishment permit. - (2) The following facilities served by an OSS require Health Department operational permitting and O/MO&M inspections annually every calendar year: - (a) Campgrounds; - (b) Mobile home parks; and - (c) Water recreation facilities other than natural bathing waters subject to WAC Chapters 246-260 and 246-262; and aA - (d) Vault toilets and dump stations, where not addressed in 12.05.130. - The OSS industry nationwide has identified short-term rentals and other non-residential establishments as susceptible systems to being overused.
-Public Health is proposing a change in inspection frequency to help ensure signs of early failure are caught early. - C Additional information to distinguish how these facilities would be identified. - (3) The following facilities served by an OSS require O&M inspections annually: - (a) Transient Accommodations and short-term rentals;
+- (1) Food service establishments served by an OSS regulated by the Health Department shall: - (a) Have inspections of the OSS annually; - (b) Obtain Health Department approval for continued use of the OSS if Health Department inspections or plan reviews document the potential for changes to the establishment's sewage quality or quantity; and - (c) Pay any associated fees as listed in the Schedule of Charges for renewing OSS operation when renewing the food establishment permit. - (2) The following facilities served by an OSS require a Health Department operational permit and O&M inspections annually: - (a) Campgrounds; - (b) Mobile home parks; - (c) Water recreation facilities other than natural bathing waters subject to WAC Chapters 246-260 and 246-262; and

-- Public Health is proposing a change in inspection frequency for licensed facilities serving a potentially vulnerable population.
-This proposal is to help ensure the system is sized appropriately, inspected regularly, and is being used withing the design helps protect the system and the environment. - Lot of discussion on if these should have operational permits or just a requirement to inspect annually.
-Ended in okay with operational permit.
-Additional discussion within PH determined the benefit of operational permit vs the resources necessary would not even out.
-The primary goal is to ensure annual inspections due to the nature of the facilities.
-Moved to be under 3 instead of 2. - (b) Schools, educational, and childcare facilities public and private; - (c) Group homes such as but not limited to nursing homes and treatment centers; and - (d) Other non-residential establishments that may produce effluent other than residential sewage, such as, but not limited to, stores, offices, and churches. - (4) In the event there are multiple OSSs on a single parcel serving facilities listed in section 2 or 3 above, a health officer approved compliance schedule may be developed for having routine inspections completed in a feasible manner. - (5) Upon request, any non-residential establishments shall supply the Health Department with water usage data and effluent wastewater strength tested by an accredited laboratory. - (a) The Department may require a septic permit to modify the existing system to treat the demonstrated wastewater strength and flow.
+- (d) Vault toilets and dump stations, where not addressed in 12.05.130. - (3) The following facilities served by an OSS require O&M inspections annually: - (a) Transient Accommodations and short-term rentals; - (b) Schools, educational, and childcare facilities public and private; - (c) Group homes such as but not limited to nursing homes and treatment centers; and - (d) Other non-residential establishments that may produce effluent other than residential sewage, such as, but not limited to, stores, offices, and churches. - (4) In the event there are multiple OSSs on a single parcel serving facilities listed in section 2 or 3 above, a Health Officer approved compliance schedule may be developed for having routine inspections completed in a feasible manner. - (5) Upon request, any non-residential establishments shall supply the Health Department with water usage data and effluent wastewater strength tested by an accredited laboratory. - (a) The Department may require a septic permit to modify the existing system to treat the demonstrated wastewater strength and flow.